wying3/how-to-run-tnf-cverifier-preflight-using-dci/use_dci_auto_publish_container_image.md

 cat settings_tail.yml >> ${dci_preflight_settings_file}
 ```
-**Note**: xxxxxxxxxxxxxxxxxxxxxx is your Quay OAuth Applications API key that need to communicate to Quay REST API
+**Note**: Define `quay_oauth_api_key=xxxxxxxxxxxxxx` on top of the script, this is the info from your Quay OAuth Applications API key that need to communicate to Quay REST API
 Example, https://quay.samsung.bos2.lab/organization/5gcore?tab=applications

 - **settings templates head and tail**
 ---